antivoland/transporeon-test/README.md

 These datasets are widely used, [here](https://www.kaggle.com/datasets/elmoallistair/airlines-airport-and-routes?select=airports.csv) and [here](https://www.kaggle.com/datasets/elmoallistair/airlines-airport-and-routes?select=routes.csv) you'll find some stats for each field.

-## Sectors
+## Segmentation

 Calculating the distance between two points is a rather expensive operation.
 For a dataset of more than 7000 airports, a brute force method to determine all ground routes between airports within a radius of 100 km can take a minute.
 This is a bit annoying as I would also like to use datasets not only at runtime but also in tests.

-So let's split the Earth into sectors as follows:
+So let's split the Earth into segments as follows:

 ![Sectors](sectors.png)